 Buying stock in cubes or cans adds a lot of salt, chemicals, and colouring to your diet, as well as sugar.
 When you make it from scratch you control the ingredients.
 And you save money.

 Homemade stock is the basis for soups, sauces, and gravy – the heart of the meal.
 Learn how to make it.
+Clear broth is a great base for any broth or stock, and is ultimately simple and easy to make with just a bit of forethought.
+Scratch cooking doesn’t need to be complex to be flavorful and healthy.

 5. Meal planning and kitchen Organization